kojak/arc/jenkins-x-custom-image/README.md

-# jenkins-x-biomex-image
+# jenkins-x-custom-image

-A custom JenkinsX images used to add plugins for the Biomex sdlc circuit.
+A custom JenkinsX images used to add plugins to JenkinsX.

 ## Instructions.